-Two more Washington state charter schools to close, citing dwindling enrollment
+More charter schools to close in Western Washington, citing dwindling enrollment

 “Both of these schools (in Kent and Tacoma) experienced significant struggles tied closely to low student enrollment and related operational challenges,” the charter-schools group said in its release.

 The Kent and Tacoma schools received a charter, or contract, from the state to enroll up to 600 students.
-But state education data show that the Kent campus reached a peak enrollment of 278 during the 2017-18 school year before falling to 189 students as of October 2018.
+But enrollment data from Green Dot show the Kent campus reached a peak enrollment of 188 as of October 2018.
+In Tacoma, Destiny reached a peak enrollment of 281 during the 2017-18 school year but tumbled to 162 students as of October.

-In Tacoma, Green Dot’s Destiny Middle School reached a peak enrollment of 187 in 2016-17 but tumbled to just 80 students in 2017-18.
-Enrollment there picked up again this school year, to 189 students as of October.
+Across Washington, a dozen charter schools enroll about 3,300 students — a fraction of the 1.1 million students enrolled in public schools statewide.

 Green Dot will continue to operate its Seattle campus, the Rainier Valley Leadership Academy, which enrolls students in middle and high school.